 The second technique is passive end range lift offs out of a 90-90 hip position, which focuses on improving hip internal rotation, specifically on the left side in this clip.
 I irradiate tension throughout the entire body to lift off the ground and hold for a period of time to improve neural drive and strength in the given range.
 Lastly, is Hovers.
 Implementing tools such as yoga blocks or shoes to help you perform hovers is totally up to you.
 In this clip, I start in a 90-90 hip position with the focus being on my right leg.
 I actively lift my front side leg and bring it through a particular range of motion hovering over an object such as a towel.
 This enhances neural and muscular strength throughout the entire exercise.
 These techniques are neurologically taxing if done correctly and cramping is likely to occur.
 Slowly start implementing FRC principles into everyday practice and optimize your joint resilience, health, and longevity!

-Learn More Mobility Exercises!
+Learn More About Our Mobility Programs!

 About the Author: Nick Buonforte